Rochester2600/link2ppt/README.md

 link2ppt
 ========

-Takes in a list of urls and automatically generates a powerpoint from them
+Automatically generates a Powerpoint presentation of links and content.
+Designed for a monthly 2600 meeting.

 ## Features:##

+* Collects links and highlights from an instapaper account and puts them into a PPTX
 * Takes in CSV of url, author, date and pushes into a PPTX
 * Downloads a PDF copy of the site
 * Supports using PPTX templates

 ##TODO:##

-* finish pocket support
-* Decide how to embed PDF into PPT
+* Collect from other sources besides csv and instapaper

 ## Requirements ##

 * Python-pptx
  pip install python-pptx
-* wkhtmltopdf
+* Requests
+ pip install requests

+## Optional ##

- apt-get install wkhtmltopdf
+* wkhtmltopdf (for pdf generation) apt-get install wkhtmltopdf
-* BeautifulSoup
+* BeautifulSoup (for csv import)